Skip to main content

 In the dead of winter, there’s nothing quite like the instant relief of holding a cold hand over a vent blowing hot air.
 There’s also nothing like the disappointment of your furnace blowing cold air inside when it’s turning cold outside.
 Before you hit the panic button because your trusty old heater has picked a terrible time to go into hibernation, there are some legitimate reasons why normally functioning furnaces can give you the cold shoulder.
 Some of these you might be able to fix yourself (if you like that sort of thing) to get the warm air flowing.

 If you have a furnace not blowing hot air, there could be many things causing the problem, but one of the more common reasons your furnace may be blowing cold air is set to “on” instead of set to “auto”.
 In this case, the fan will run constantly, even when the furnace isn’t heating.
 Simply re-setting the thermostat to auto should resolve your issue, if the system is working properly.
 Of course, more complicated issues often require furnace service.
+When dealing with complex HVAC issues like malfunctioning condensate lines or faulty gas valves, professional intervention is crucial to ensure safe and effective repairs.
+Attempting DIY fixes can lead to safety hazards such as gas leaks or electrical malfunctions.
 If you end up needing help, you can connect with a local Carrier HVAC expert to schedule a furnace repair.

-In the sections that follow we will explore thermostat settings and other common causes for "Why my furnace is blowing cold air”, and will offer both DIY and “call for help” solutions.
+In the sections that follow, we will explore thermostat settings and other common causes for "Why my furnace is blowing cold air”, and will offer both DIY furnace troubleshooting tips and “call for help” solutions.

 furnace blowing cold air on woman at table